Abusing Cache Line Dirty States to Leak Information in Commercial Processors: WB Timing-Based Channels

 \subsection{Measuring the Latency}

-The receiver needs to measure the latency of replacing the target set precisely to distinguish whether there is a dirty cache line or how many dirty cache lines are in the target set.
-When using \textit{rdtscp} instruction (or \textit{lfence} and \textit{rdtsc} instructions) to measure the latency, the noise caused by serialization and the granularity of the timestamp counter will affect the accuracy of the receiver's recovery of information \cite{Osvik2006a}.
-This paper uses the structure of the linked list and pointer-chasing algorithm to make measurements more accurate.
-We organize the replacement set into a linked list in random order.
+The receiver needs to precisely measure the latency of replacing the target set to distinguish whether there is a dirty cache line or how many dirty cache lines are in the target set.
+When using the \textit{rdtscp} instruction (or the \textit{lfence} and \textit{rdtsc} instructions) to measure the latency, the noise caused by serialization and the granularity of the timestamp counter will affect the accuracy of the receiver's recovery of information \cite{Osvik2006a}.
+The approach taken here uses the structure of the linked list and a pointer-chasing algorithm to make the measurements more accurate.
+We organize the replacement set into a linked list in a random order.
 Each element in the linked list stores the address of the next element, and the random permutation can prevent the hardware from prefetching the cache lines in the target set.

 \begin{scriptsize}

 \end{scriptsize}